pooranibcbb/datavis16s_refactor/README.md

   - The sampling depth argument, `sampdepth`, is optional for all functions.
   - If specified, it is used to remove samples with read counts below `sampdepth`.
   - For functions with `rarefy` argument, setting to TRUE will rarefy the OTU table to `sampdepth` reads.
-  - The alpha diversity boxplot requires a value to rarefy the OTU table.
-If you do not specify `sampdepth`, it will use the number of reads from the smallest sample.
+  - The alpha diversity boxplot will set a default value to rarefy the OTU table, and allgraphs sets default value to rarefy and remove low abundant samples.
+See details section of [`adivboxplot`](doc/Reference_Manual_datavis16s.md#adivboxplot) and [`allgraphs`](doc/Reference_Manual_datavis16s.md#allgraphs) help.
+All other functions will not remove samples or rarefy unless `sampdepth` is specified.

 <sub><sup><a name="fn1">1</a></sup>Can optionally pass tab-delimited text file to each of the functions instead of the biom file.
 See [`readindata`](doc/Reference_Manual_datavis16s.md#readindata) for more details.</sub>